 The University's Mission Statement emphasizes the importance of faculty publications: "Distinguished for their teaching, research, scholarly publication, and creative activity, the faculty are committed to fostering a spirit of critical inquiry and civic participation."
 The Bookstore is honored to make these publications available for purchase by members of the University community and the general public.

-Below is a list of some of the faculty titles currently in stock at the Bookstore.
-Please stop by or give us a call at (207)780-4070 to see what other titles we have available.
+Below is a list of some recently published faculty works.
+Please stop by or give us a call at (207)780-4070 to see what titles are currently in stock.

 We are always happy to special order faculty publications not currently in stock for those interested.